OPS-E2E-PPE/VBA-Docs/api/Word.Envelope.SenderPostalfromLeft.md

 keywords: vbawd10.chm152567837
 f1_keywords:
 - vbawd10.chm152567837
-ms.prod: word
 api_name:
 - Word.Envelope.SenderPostalfromLeft
 ms.assetid: 40cb389c-47c7-09d6-7ebf-f83babd0a517
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Envelope.SenderPostalfromLeft property (Word)

 Returns or sets a **Single** that represents the position, measured in points, of the sender's postal code from the left edge of the envelope.
 Read/write.

 ## Syntax

 _expression_. `SenderPostalfromLeft`

  _expression_ An expression that returns an '[Envelope](Word.Envelope.md)' object.